top of page

 RC’s ratio of mental health providers to population is the LOWEST among counties in the metro area.

 A national survey shows that 90% behavioral health workers are concerned about the ability for those not currently receiving care to gain access to the treatment they need.
 93% behavioral health workers have experienced burnout.
-83% worry that workforce shortages in the mental health and substance use industry will negatively impact society.

 In 2024, Ramsey County is designated as a